Skip to main content Skip to footer

 EKN’s policy

-EKN classifies Ivory Coast in country risk category 5 and applies standard risk assessment for sovereign risks, banks, and companies.
-Thus, there are no predefined requirements in the country policy regarding guarantees for these buyer categories.
-As in most other African countries, EKN is closed to sub-sovereign risk, such as municipalities, cities, and government agencies.
-Transactions with such buyers require a letter of credit, bank guarantee, or sovereign guarantee.
+EKN classifies Ivory Coast in country risk category 5 and applies normal risk assessment for sovereign risks, banks, and corporates.
+This means there are no predefined requirements in the country policy concerning the issuance of guarantees for these buyer categories.
+As in most other African countries, EKN is closed for direct risk exposure to other public buyers such as municipalities, cities, and government agencies.
+For transactions involving such buyers, a letter of credit, bank guarantee, or sovereign guarantee is required.

 EKN’s commitment and experience